Josafa2018/blink-server/README.md

 + Start new server [as usual](#quick-local-server-setup)

-## Configurando App e sketch para Servidor
+## Configurando App e Sketch para Servidor

 + Specify custom server path in your application